Key business contact

 We are here to assist you in providing technology solutions for the following market segments:

-- Aeronautical product development, to accelerate the development of new technologies and bring them to market more rapidly;
+- Aeronautical product development technologies, to accelerate the development of new technologies and bring them to market more rapidly;

-- Air defence technologies, to reduce the acquisition, maintenance and operating costs as well as the environmental footprint of air defence operations;
+- Air defence systems, to reduce the acquisition, maintenance and operating costs as well as the environmental footprint of air defence operations;

-- Aircraft icing, detecting and mitigating icing risks to meet new regulatory requirements, reduce operational costs and improve flight safety;
+- Reducing aviation icing risk, detecting and mitigating icing risks to meet new regulatory requirements, reduce operational costs and improve flight safety;

-- Cabin and cockpit technology, improving working and traveling onboard aircraft;
+- Working and travelling on aircraft, improving working and traveling onboard aircraft;

-- Future aircraft development, technologies for the design, manufacturing and demonstration of next generation cost-effective and environmentally-friendly aircraft; and,
+- Aeronautics for the 21st century, technologies for the design, manufacturing and demonstration of next generation cost-effective and environmentally-friendly aircraft; and,

 Technical and advisory services